andreterron/mainframe/README.md

 # Mainframe

-Mainframe is a database to sync data from third-party services.
+Mainframe is a Personal Data Warehouse.
+It syncs data from third-party services into a centralized location.

 <img width="832" alt="Mainframe Screenshot" src="./assets/Mainframe_Screenshot.png">